nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 ## Disclaimer

-Since this model have around 4.5 million parameters and may require a lot of images (10k-100k images) to train, cost of training is very high for author and decided to abandon training step.
+Since this model have around 4.5 million parameters and may require a lot of images (10k-100k images) to train, cost of training is very high for author and decided to abandon this project.
 If anyone like to use this model, please use at your own risk.